-During the physician examination in the Emergency Department, the student will be required to submit to blood, urine or other diagnostic tests to detect alcohol and/or drugs (or drug metabolites) in his or her system whenever the student is involved in an on-premises accident or the student's observed behavior raises a reasonable suspicion of drug or alcohol use.
+During the physician examination in the Emergency Department, the student will be required to submit to blood, urine, or other diagnostic tests to detect alcohol and/or drugs (or drug metabolites) in their system whenever the student is involved in an on-premises accident or the student's observed behavior raises a reasonable suspicion of drug or alcohol use.
 Any testing requested will be conducted in the Emergency Department.
 If an initial screening test indicates positive findings, a confirmatory test will be conducted.

-The Medical Center may require a student who has resumed school attendance after he/she violated this policy to agree to unannounced testing as a condition of his/her return.
+The Medical Center may require a student who has resumed school attendance after they have violated this policy to agree to unannounced testing as a condition of their return.